Joecstarr/MfaCoTUR/course_planning/course_design.md

 -   Demonstrations
 -   Worksheets

-Third is a collection of reflections on supplemental work which was designed to increase student choices of work which would effectively support their own learning.
-This included but was not limited to; literature reviews of teaching research, substantive extensions of their teaching unit, or self-determined mini-projects impacting their development in teaching.
+Third is a collection of reflections on supplemental work or _mini-projects_.
+The goal of this supplemental work is to give agency to the student in the course.
+Students selects and reflects on 6 substantive tasks they complete over the course of the semester.
+This includes but is not limited to; literature reviews of teaching research, extensions of their teaching unit, or other self-determined _mini-projects_ impacting their development in teaching.

 The final item is a collection of peer observation prompts and responses written and/or analyzed by the student.
 This includes a peer feedback of the student